I strongly feel that people need to talk about abuse. Doing so can help put an end to it.

-The 2002 Boston Priests' Scandal
+The 2002 Boston Archdiocese Scandal

-Back in 2002, through the course of over 600 articles the spotlight team of Boston's local newspaper 'The Boston Globe' exposed the sexual abuse scandal in the Boston archdiocese, for which they went on to win the Pulitzer prize for their services towards the society.
-The extensive investigation into the scandal revealed that dozens of priests in the Boston parish sexually abused minors, mostly boys under the age of thirteen.
-The victims' families were made to seal their mouths through private settlements conducted within the Church itself by hired attorneys bound by the attorney-client privilege.
-The Church then reassigned the accused priest to a different parish, and kept on circulating these predators throughout the country.
-Anyone who tried to speak up was silenced by the Church, and the deep rooted faith of the Boston community in the parish prevented them from questioning every unorthodox step that the parish took to keep the scandal and continued abuse of minors hidden.
+Back in 2002, through the course of over 600 articles in The Boston Globe, the sexual abuse scandal in the Boston archdiocese was exposed.
+The investigative reporters went on to win the Pulitzer prize for their services towards society.
+The extensive investigation into the scandal revealed that dozens of priests in the Boston parish sexually abused minors, mostly boys under the age of 13.
+The victims' families were made silent through private settlements conducted within the Church itself by hired attorneys bound by the attorney-client privilege.
+The Church then reassigned the accused priests to a different parish.
+This kept on circulating these predators throughout the country.
+Anyone who tried to speak up was silenced by the Church, and the deep rooted faith of the Boston community in the parish prevented them from questioning every unorthodox step that the parish took to keep the scandal secret.
+This helped continue the abuse of minors.
 It's one of those instances where almost every single person of influence was aware of the evil that had taken shelter in their city and yet they chose to look the other way.
-After the story broke out in 2002, hundreds of victims came forward with the truth and not just from Boston, but from the entire country.
-The 2015 movie 'Spotlight' is based on the rigorous investigative journalism that it took to finally bring out the truth into the light and making the people of Boston aware of the crimes that were being committed right under their nose.
+After the story broke out in 2002, hundreds of victims came forward with the truth.
+The victims were not just from Boston, they came from the entire country.
+The 2015 movie Spotlight is based on the rigorous investigative journalism that finally brought out the truth into the light.
+The investigation made the people of Boston aware of the crimes that were being committed right under their nose.

 "The church wasn’t a public entity, didn’t have to give us anything, didn’t want to give us anything.
 Sex abuse victims were often embarrassed and ashamed, and didn’t want to talk.
 The lawyers who represented them had developed this great cottage industry where they were making a lot of money, so they had no interest in talking.
-So it was the ultimate challenge: How do you get information?"— - Sacha Pfeiffer, Spotlight Team (The Boston Globe)
+So it was the ultimate challenge: How do you get information?"

 Harvey Weinstein Sexual Abuse Scandal

 "I knew enough to do more than I did.
 There was more to it than just the normal rumors, the normal gossip.
 It wasn’t secondhand.
 I knew he did a couple of these things.I wish I had taken responsibility for what I heard.If I had done the work I should have done then, I would have had to not work with him."

 "If it takes a village to raise a child, it takes a village to abuse one."

 Not all hope is lost though.
 Every once in a while, someone does speak up.
 Someone does come forward with the truth, regardless of all the hardships that come along with it.
-And just like the ripple effect, others follow suit and together they take a stand against the injustice that previals in the society.
+And just like the ripple effect, others follow suit and together they take a stand against the injustice that prevails in society.
 If enough ripples are created, one might just change the course of the river.
-And with the existence of various platforms such as the Internet, voicing one's opinions or grievances has become easier than it used to be in the past.
-We have become much more accepting and aware now, and though there are people out there working hard to discredit anyone who tries to "blow the whistle", it is getting harder by the day to keep the truth under wraps.
+And with the existence of various platforms such as the internet, voicing one's opinions or grievances has become easier than it used to be in the past.
+We have become much more accepting and aware now, and though there are people out there working hard to discredit anyone who tries to "blow the whistle," it is getting harder by the day to keep the truth under wraps.